Description

 Use the LengthSquared

-property when you need to compare the magnitude of vectors without requiring the actual length.
-This is particularly useful in scenarios where performance is critical, such as in game development or real-time simulations.
+property when you need to compare the magnitude of vectors without needing the exact length.
+This is especially useful in scenarios where performance is critical, such as in game development or real-time simulations.

 Example